monkstone/monkstone.github.com/_posts/2021-07-17-py5-feature-envy.md

 #### py5-generator

-The hooking up of these features in py5 depends on the [py5-generator][py5generator], which looks a bit complicated to to me kudos to Jim Schmitz the creator of py5.
+The hooking up of these features in py5 depends on the [py5-generator][py5generator], which looks a bit complicated to to me, kudos to Jim Schmitz the creator of py5.
 Makes the meta programming used in ruby-processing projects look very straightforward.

 [py5generator]:https://github.com/hx2A/py5generator